 Here you have jobs that are advertised mainly with justjobs.com and a few that are advertised on the indeed.com website.
 While there may be a lot of jobs offered, many are not freelance writing jobs.
-They are in-house jobs for positions such as editors, programmers, account manager or researchers.
-As you can see some have very little to do with writing.
+They are in-house jobs for positions such as editors, programmers, account managers, or researchers.
+As you can see, some have very little to do with writing.
 You will require experience and qualifications for most jobs listed here.

 Writing Online News

 Yet more content from another site.
-A list of links to articles from aboutfreelancewriting.com, the articles might be quite good, but as you go through everything that is offered with this program you realize there is no unique content everything comes from other sites.
+A list of links to articles from aboutfreelancewriting.com, The articles might be quite good, but as you go through everything that is offered with this program, you realize there is no unique content; everything comes from other sites.

-I don’t know what this list of survey sites is doing here, nothing to do with writing.
+I don’t know what this list of survey sites is doing here; nothing to do with writing.
 Just another opportunity for Writing Jobs Online to earn some money with their affiliate links.

 Other Online Opportunities

 I can’t believe this, yet more survey sites!
 Don’t they know taking online surveys is largely a waste of time!

 Some more good articles that are taken from another site.
 This time, the articles are made to look like they are from writing-jobs.net, but in fact, they are from another site beafreelanceblogger.com

 Another list this time of survey sites that offer a sign-up bonus.